 Single Coil of a Single Phase Motor

-Single phase induction motors have a copper or aluminum squirrel cage embedded in a cylinder of steel laminations, typical of poly-phase induction motors.
+Single phase induction motors have a copper or aluminum squirrel cage embedded in a cylinder of steel laminations, typical of polyphase induction motors.

 This type of motor suffers increased current magnitude and backward time shift as the motor comes up to speed, with torque pulsations at full speed.
 The solution is to keep the capacitor (impedance) small to minimize losses.
 The losses are less than for a shaded pole motor.
-This motor configuration works well up to 1/4 horsepower (200watt), though, usually applied to smaller motors.
+This motor configuration works well up to 1/4 horsepower (200 watts), though, usually applied to smaller motors.
 The direction of the motor is easily reversed by switching the capacitor in series with the other winding.
-This type of motor can be adapted for use as a servo motor, described elsewhere is this chapter.
+This type of motor can be adapted for use as a servo motor, described elsewhere in this chapter.

-In Figure below a larger capacitor may be used to start a single phase induction motor via the auxiliary winding if it is switched out by a centrifugal switch once the motor is up to speed.
+In the figure below a larger capacitor may be used to start a single phase induction motor via the auxiliary winding if it is switched out by a centrifugal switch once the motor is up to speed.
 Moreover, the auxiliary winding may be many more turns of heavier wire than used in a resistance split-phase motor to mitigate excessive temperature rise.
 The result is that more starting torque is available for heavy loads like air conditioning compressors.
 This motor configuration works so well that it is available in multi-horsepower (multi-kilowatt) sizes.

-A variation of the capacitor-start motor (Figure below) is to start the motor with a relatively large capacitor for high starting torque, but leave a smaller value capacitor in place after starting to improve running characteristics while not drawing excessive current.
+A variation of the capacitor-start motor (figure below) is to start the motor with a relatively large capacitor for high starting torque, but leave a smaller value capacitor in place after starting to improve running characteristics while not drawing excessive current.
 The additional complexity of the capacitor-run motor is justified for larger size motors.

 A motor starting capacitor may be a double-anode non-polar electrolytic capacitor which could be two + to + (or - to -) series connected polarized electrolytic capacitors.
 Such AC rated electrolytic capacitors have such high losses that they can only be used for intermittent duty (1 second on, 60 seconds off) like motor starting.
 A capacitor for motor running must not be of electrolytic construction, but a lower loss polymer type.

-This motor has more starting torque than a shaded pole motor (next section), but not as much as a two phase motor built from the same parts.
+This motor has more starting torque than a shaded pole motor (next section), but not as much as a two-phase motor built from the same parts.
 The current density in the auxiliary winding is so high during starting that the consequent rapid temperature rise precludes frequent restarting or slow starting loads.

-Frank Nola of NASA proposed a power factor corrector for improving the efficiency of AC induction motors in the mid-1970’s.
+Frank Nola of NASA proposed a power factor corrector for improving the efficiency of AC induction motors in the mid-1970s.
 It is based on the premise that induction motors are inefficient at less than full load.
 This inefficiency correlates with a low power factor.
 The less than unity power factor is due to magnetizing current required by the stator.
-This fixed current is a larger proportion of total motor current as motor load is decreased.
+This fixed current is a larger proportion of total motor current as the motor load is decreased.
 At light load, the full magnetizing current is not required.
 It could be reduced by decreasing the applied voltage, improving the power factor and efficiency.
 The power factor corrector senses power factor, and decreases motor voltage, thus restoring a higher power factor and decreasing losses.

-Since single-phase motors are about 2 to 4 times as inefficient as three-phase motors, there is potential energy savings for 1-φ motors.
-There is no savings for a fully loaded motor since all the stator magnetizing current is required.
+Since single-phase motors are about 2 to 4 times as inefficient as three-phase motors, there are potential energy savings for 1-φ motors.
+There are no savings for a fully loaded motor since all the stator magnetizing current is required.
 The voltage cannot be reduced.
-But there is potential savings from a less than fully loaded motor.
+But there are potential savings from a less than fully loaded motor.
 A nominal 117 VAC motor is designed to work at as high as 127 VAC, as low as 104 VAC.
 That means that it is not fully loaded when operated at greater than 104 VAC, for example, a 117 VAC refrigerator.
 It is safe for the power factor controller to lower the line voltage to 104-110 VAC.
 The higher the initial line voltage, the greater the potential savings.
 Of course, if the power company delivers closer to 110 VAC, the motor will operate more efficiently without any add-on device.

-Any substantially idle, 25% FLC or less, single phase induction motor is a candidate for a PFC.
+Any substantially idle, 25% FLC or less, a single phase induction motor is a candidate for a PFC.
 Though, it needs to operate a large number of hours per year.
-And the more time it idles, as in a lumber saw, punch press, or conveyor, the greater the possibility of paying for the controller in a few years operation.
+And the more time it idles, as in lumber saw, punch press, or conveyor, the greater the possibility of paying for the controller in a few years operation.
 It should be easier to pay for it by a factor of three as compared to the more efficient 3-φ-motor.
 The cost of a PFC cannot be recovered for a motor operating only a few hours per day.

 Summary: Single-phase induction motors

 - The auxiliary winding of a permanent-split capacitor motor has a capacitor in series with it during starting and running.

-- A capacitor-start induction motoronly has a capacitor in series with the auxiliary winding during starting.
+- A capacitor-start induction motor only has a capacitor in series with the auxiliary winding during starting.

 - A capacitor-run motor typically has a large non-polarized electrolytic capacitor in series with the auxiliary winding for starting, then a smaller non-electrolytic capacitor during running.